 The LINK Method, for example, is a 5-step process popularized by social media expert Melanie Dodaro, while lead generation expert Mirna Bacun sells a LinkedIn profile funnel she claims will help you prospect on autopilot.
 They’re not for everyone, but there might just be one that clicks with you.

-Even without the search superpowers of a Premium account, the LinkedIn search function is pretty advanced, and you’d do well to take a few minutes to figure out how to get the most from it.
+Even without the search superpowers of a Premium account, the LinkedIn search function is pretty advanced.
+You’d do well to take a few minutes to figure out how to get the most from it.
 It supports Boolean strings and filters, and using both properly will increase the quality of the results you get.

 In your research, you may also come across tools to automate LinkedIn search.
 Some will spark your interest, but remember that they’re against LinkedIn’s terms of service, so use them at your own risk.